 Cannes shore trip

-includes a private vehicle and driver.
+includes a private vehicle and driver-guide.
 When you meet your driver you discuss the places you wish to visit and they help arrange the stops accordingly.
 Have a look at our suggested possibilites.
 With six hours you can typically visit three towns, of if you wish to sit for a relaxing lunch, we recommend only two towns.